 For example, if you’re sharing a simple lifestyle post, a short and snappy caption might be best.

-What is the Best Instagram Caption Length in 2021?
+What is the Best Instagram Caption Length in 2022?

 A higher engagement rate not only means that your content is hitting the mark with your audience, but it also helps with its overall discoverability.

 The more engagement a post gets, the more likely it will appear on the Explore page or higher up in your followers’ feeds.
-So writing longer captions could be the trick to not only building a deeper affinity with your audience but also for generating a better ROI on your posts.

 Following Fohr’s analysis, start by aiming for a caption length around the 70 words mark — it might seem like a lot at first, but you’ll soon get into the swing of sharing and you might see an uptick in your engagement.

-From here, you can decide if you want to write more or less, but what’s important is that you tell more of your story in your Instagram captions in 2021.
+From here, you can decide if you want to write more or less, but what’s important is that you tell more of your story in your Instagram captions in 2022.